-Too many schools are far too individualistic in creating this environment of trust, one that consistently reinforces for students that ALL teachers are just / fair and loving / committed to students' success.
-The way individual teachers put these ideas into practice can vary so significantly that the environment is not empowering from the students' point of view.
+Too many schools are far too individualistic in creating this environment of trust, one that consistently reinforces for children that ALL teachers are just / fair and loving / committed to each child's success.
+The way individual teachers put these ideas into practice can vary so significantly that the environment is not empowering from the child's point of view.
 Instead, it may seem contradictory, even capricious.